 Price Appraisals & Realty, LLC maintains the utmost professional ethics

-We consider our our business a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
+We consider our what we do a profession.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be considered a profession as opposed to a trade.
 As with any profession we are bound by ethical considerations.

-As appraisers our chief responsibility is to his or her client.
-Generally, for a standard residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you want to review an appraisal report, you should get it through your lender.
-Other responsibilities also include, accurate sums appropriate to the scope of the report, acquiring and sustaining a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics is is what we do everyday at Price Appraisals & Realty, LLC, we take these ethical responsibilities very to heart.
+The appraiser's primary responsibility is to their client.
+Typically, for a regular residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you would like a copy of the appraisal document, you generally have to get it through your lender.
+Other obligations also include, accurate calculations appropriate to the parameters of the report, acquiring and maintaining an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics is is what we do everyday at Price Appraisals & Realty, LLC.

-Price Appraisals & Realty, LLC has worked hard for its reputation for performing competent and ethically superior appraisals.
+Price Appraisals & Realty, LLC has an established track record for producing appraisals with the highest of ethics.
 Contact us today to learn more.

-Appraisers will sometimes be obligated to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are listed in the appraisal assignment itself.
-An appraiser's fiduciary responsibility is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+Appraisers will sometimes be required to consider the interests of third parties, such as homeowners, sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-There are also ethical duties that have nothing to do with clients and others.
-For example, appraisers must keep their work files for at least five years - at Price Appraisals & Realty, LLC you can rest assured that we abide by that rule.
+Appraisers also have rules outside of boundaries of clients and others.
+For example, appraisers must backup their work files for at least five years - at Price Appraisals & Realty, LLC you can rest assured that we adhere to that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.